 Basic Steps of Closing

-- Starting the process
+Starting the process

-- Title search and examination
+Title search and examination

-- This is a search made of the public records.
+This is a search made of the public records.
 Records searched include deeds, mortgages, paving assessments, liens, wills, divorce settlements and other documents affecting title to the property.
 Title examination is the examination of the documents found during the title search that affect the title to the property.
 This is when verification of the legal owner is made and the debts owed against the property are determined.
-Upon completion of the search and examination, a title commitment/preliminary report is prepared and reviewed and sent out to interested parties.
+Upon completion of the search and examination, a title commitment/preliminary report is prepared, and reviewed and sent out to interested parties.

-- Document preparation and/or request to produce
+Document preparation and/or request to produce

-- The closing agent reviews the new lender’s instructions/requirements, reviews instructions from other parties to the transaction, reviews legal and loan documents, assembles charges, and prepares closing statements and schedules the closing.
+The closing agent reviews the new lender’s instructions and requirements, reviews instructions from other parties to the transaction, reviews legal and loan documents, assembles charges, prepares closing statements, and schedules the closing.

-- After the signing has been completed, the escrow/settlement agent will forward payment to any prior lender, and pay all parties who performed services in connection with your closing (if they have not been paid).
+After the signing has been completed, the escrow or settlement agent will forward payment to any prior lender, and pay all parties who performed services in connection with your closing (if they have not been paid).
 The transaction documents are recorded in the county in which the property is located.
 Title insurance policies are prepared and sent to the new lender and to you.
 This all happens without any further actions by the buyer or seller.